sclaussen/apex/README.md

 tdata 22:00:00,0,0,1,24,24,100,100,100,24,24,100,0,0
 tdata 23:59:00,0,0,0,0,0,0,0,0,0,0,0,0,0
 If Output Feed = ON Then 100
-If Output Siphon = ON Then 100
-If Output Maintenance = ON Then 100
-If Output MP40-Feed = ON Then 100
-If Output MP40-Const = ON Then 100
-If Output MP40-Lagoon = ON Then 100
-If Output MP40-Nutr = ON Then 100
-If Output MP40-Pulse = ON Then 100
-If Output MP40-ReefC = ON Then 100
+If Output FdC-Siphon = ON Then 100
-If Output MP40-Tidal = ON Then 100
+If Output FdD-Maint = ON Then 100
 ```